 A Critical Consideration of the Sources of Human Conduct

-A paper by Rev. Paul C.B.
+A monograph by Rev. Paul C.B.
 Schenck

 In his book, The Sources of Christian Ethics, Fr.
 Servais Pinckaers indicates that it is “The spiritual hunger that impels us toward truth, love, and goodness.
 It is the fundamental desire, the spiritual instinct (instinctus rationis, as St. Thomas says) that underlies all choices. ”